MicrosoftDocs/azure-docs/articles/virtual-machines/windows/aws-to-azure.md

 ms.tgt_pltfrm: vm-windows
 ms.devlang: na
 ms.topic: article
-ms.date: 05/10/2017
+ms.date: 05/30/2017
 ms.author: cynthn

 ---

-# Migrate from Amazon Web Services (AWS) to Azure Managed Disks
+# Move a Windows VM from Amazon Web Services (AWS) to Azure using PowerShell

-You can migrate an Amazon Web Services (AWS) EC2 instance to Azure by uploading the virtual hard disk (VHD).
-If you want to create multiple virtual machines (VMs) in Azure from the same image, you must first generalize the VM and then export the generalized VHD to a local directory.
-Once the VHD is uploaded, you can create a new Azure VM that uses [Managed Disks](../../storage/storage-managed-disks-overview.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json) for storage.
-Azure Managed Disks removes the need to manage storage accounts for Azure IaaS VMs.
-You have to only specify the type (Premium or Standard) and size of disk you need, and Azure creates and manages the disk for you.
+If you are evaluating Azure virtual machines for hosting your workloads, you can move an existing Amazon Web Services (AWS) EC2 Windows VM instance to Azure by uploading the virtual hard disk (VHD).
+Once the VHD is uploaded, you can create a new VM in Azure from the VHD.

-Before starting this process,  make sure that you review [Plan for the migration to Managed Disks](on-prem-to-azure.md#plan-for-the-migration-to-managed-disks).

-Before uploading any VHD to Azure, you should follow [Prepare a Windows VHD or VHDX to upload to Azure](prepare-for-upload-vhd-image.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).
+This topic covers moving a single VM from AWS to Azure.
+If you want to move VMs from AWS to Azure at scale, see [Migrate virtual machines in Amazon Web Services (AWS) to Azure with Azure Site Recovery](../../site-recovery/site-recovery-migrate-aws-to-azure.md).

 ## Before you begin
 If you use PowerShell, make sure that you have the latest version of the AzureRM.Compute PowerShell module.
 Run the following command to install it.